-A Toronto councillor is calling for action to crack down on the number of auto thefts in the city, including the creation of a dedicated police unit and increased information sharing across the region.
+A Toronto councillor is calling for action to reduce the number of auto thefts in the city, including the creation of a dedicated police unit and increased information sharing across the region.

-Colle went on to cite Insurance Bureau of Canada data, saying in Ontario there were more than 12,000 automobile theft claims worth $250.7 million — a 55-per-cent increase between 2016 and 2020.
+Colle went on to cite Insurance Bureau of Canada data, saying that in Ontario, there were more than 12,000 automobile theft claims worth $250.7 million—a 55-percent increase between 2016 and 2020.

-If ultimately backed by city council and approved by the Toronto Police Service and the Toronto Police Services Board, the creation of a dedicated unit would be in line with services in York and Peel regions where both communities have been grappling with auto thefts.
+If ultimately backed by the city council and approved by the Toronto Police Service and the Toronto Police Services Board, creating a dedicated unit would be in line with services in York and Peel regions, where both communities have been grappling with auto thefts.

 Peel Regional Police Const.
 Heather Cannon told CityNews the communities the service patrols, including Brampton and Mississauga, have seen a year-over-year jump in incidents.

-Between January and October 2020, she said there were more than 2,800 vehicles reported stolen while during the same period in 2021 there were around 3,200 reports.
+She said more than 2,800 vehicles were reported stolen between January and October 2020, while during the same period in 2021, there were around 3,200 reports.

-“A lot of the time these higher-end vehicles either they’re being resold or they’re being shipped to another country.”
+“A lot of the time, these higher-end vehicles are either being resold or being shipped to another country.”

-She said thieves not only look in neighbourhoods for in-demand vehicles but said they will sometimes pick out an automobile at places like malls, slip a small tracking device near the gas tank or rear bumper and follow it to your home before stealing it later on.
+She said thieves not only look in neighbourhoods for in-demand vehicles but will sometimes pick out an automobile at places like malls, slip a small tracking device near the gas tank or rear bumper, and follow it to your home before stealing it later.

 In Peel Region, Cannon said the top five stolen vehicles are the Lexus RX350 (2016 to 2021 models), Honda CR-V (2016 to 2021 models), Range Rover (2016 to 2021 models), Toyota Highlander (2016 to 2021 models) and Ford F-150 (2017 to 2021 models).

-Bryan Gast, vice-president of investigative services with the Équité Association — an organization made up of insurers aimed at reducing and preventing crime, said the rising numbers in Ontario are a reason for concern.
+Bryan Gast, vice president of investigative services with the Équité Association — an organization of insurers aimed at reducing and preventing crime, said the rising numbers in Ontario are a reason for concern.

 “It’s not a victimless crime.
 There are many aspects to it.
 Organized crime is behind it,” he said.

-“There hasn’t been one year where there hasn’t been a decline, so it continues to evolve and it continues to be a problem.”
+“There hasn’t been one year where there hasn’t been a decline, so it continues to evolve and be a problem.”

 Aside from auto theft rings, Gast noted vehicles are stolen for joyriding purposes, for other criminal activity and for resale on the used vehicle market — one that’s fired up right now due to vehicle-related supply chain shortages.